Listed below are issues you may encounter when working with the portal website and some recommended solutions.

 When attempting to add a layer to the map or opening an existing map, I see a message that Map Viewer is unable to establish a secure connection to one or more layers.

 It's likely that your organization is set up for HTTPS only, but the URL you are providing is HTTP.
 Some browsers notify you or block mixed content.
 You can try switching the layer URL to HTTPS.
-You can also contact your administrator about configuring SSL on the server hosting the layer.
+You can also contact your administrator about configuring Transport Layer Security (TLS) on the server hosting the layer.
 TLS is a more recent and secure encryption protocol than Secure Sockets Layer (SSL) encryption protocols that provide secure communication across networks.

 The website leverages the web storage capabilities (similar to cookies) of the browser to temporarily store changes made to the map until you save the map.
 If web storage is disabled, the map will not function properly.
 See the steps below to enable web storage in your browser.

 - Open the Tools menu, click Internet Options, and click the Advanced tab.

 - In the Security section, check Enable DOM Storage and click OK.

 - In the address bar, type about:config to view the browser settings.

 - Scroll to dom.storage.enabled.